 Intermediate knowledge

-Advanced knowledge
+Advanced/Expert knowledge

-Expert

 Definition of GenAI application: GenAI applications are software solutions that leverage advanced deep learning models to produce contents that mimics human creativity and cognition.
 One famous example is ChatGPT, which is a conversational AI application based on one of the closed-form LLMs, Generative Pre-trained Transformer (GPT) models (e.g., GPT-4) developed by OpenAI.